Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Best For: Most dog breeds and sizes, first-time harness users

 The Kurgo Tru-Fit is the only harness on this list that doubles as a crash-tested car safety harness.
 It features a front clip for walking and a steel nesting buckle that connects to your car’s seatbelt.
-If you travel with your dog regularly, this is the smartest investment you can make.
+If you regularly drive anywhere with your dog in the car, getting one harness that does both jobs is an easy win.

 Key Features: